USS Robert E. Lee: First refit, 1965

-Holy Loch, 1967-1971
+Holy Loch, 1967–1971

 By 4 October 1967, Robert E. Lee had completed three more patrols.
 After drydocking in Los Alamos for minor repairs and hull surveillance, she resumed her patrol schedule on 1 November 1967 and completed her 21st patrol before entering drydock on 22 November 1967 for two weeks of repairs.
 She departed Holy Loch on 26 December 1967 for another patrol.

 Robert E. Lee remained attached to Submarine Squadron 14 throughout 1969 and 1970.
 Continuing to operate out of Holy Loch, she completed her 33rd deterrent patrol on 1 January 1971.

 Second refit (1971)

 Robert E. Lee was drydocked for her second overhaul on 27 January 1971 at Puget Sound Naval Shipyard, Bremerton, Washington.
 She did not leave the drydock until 11 December 1971 and, afterward remained berthed at Puget Sound Naval Shipyard for the remainder of 1971.
-For the first seven months of 1972, Robert E. Lee was engaged in post-overhaul trials and exercises on the United States West Coast.
+For the first seven months of 1972, Robert E. Lee was engaged in post-overhaul trials and exercises on the west coast of the United States.

-United States East Coast operations, 1972-1973
+United States East Coast operations, 1972–1973

 In mid-August 1972, Robert E. Lee transited the Panama Canal and arrived in Charleston, South Carolina, on 14 September 1972.
 She continued normal operations, this time on the U.S. East Coast, throughout 1972 and for the first seven months of 1973.

-Pacific operations, 1973-1977
+Pacific operations, 1973–1977

 Transiting the Panama Canal early in August 1973, she arrived in San Diego, California, on 17 August 1973 and then moved on to Pearl Harbor, Hawaii, arriving on 5 September 1973.
 After a month in Hawaii, she sailed for Apra, Guam, and continued operations in that area into 1977, accomplishing several deterrent patrols in the Pacific.

-Third refit, 1977-1978
+Third refit, 1977–1978

 In early 1977, Robert E. Lee drydocked for her third and final overhaul at Mare Island Naval Shipyard for nuclear reactor core refueling, equipment, and weapons upgrades.
-Sea Trials commenced in August 1978 and she went into operational status December, 1978.
+Sea Trials commenced in August 1978 and she went into operational status December 1978.

-Operations 1978-1983
+Operations 1978–1983

 The Gold Crew transited the Panama Canal January 1979.
 Transited to San Diego California, Bremerton, WA to Honolulu, HI.
 Turned over to the Blue Crew.

-In 1982-1983, Robert E. Lees missiles were removed and she was redesignated SSN 601.
+In 1982–1983, Robert E. Lees missiles were removed and she was redesignated SSN 601.